sculab/EasyMiner/manual/EN_US/readme_detailed.md

 ##### **Assemble:**

-**Auto Estimate K **: Dynamically estimate suitable k-mer values for each gene during assembly.
+**Auto Estimate K**: Dynamically estimate suitable k-mer values for each gene during assembly.
 Recommended to check.

-**Fixed K**: Use a specified k-mer value for all genes during assembly.
+**Fixed Assembly K-mer Value**: A specified k-mer value is used for all genes during the assembly process.
+The minimum value is 19, and it is recommended to use an odd number if manually specified to avoid assembly errors in reverse complementary regions.

-**Err.
-Threshold**: During the assembly process, do not use k-mers that appear less than this value.
+**Error Threshold**: The error threshold is a parameter used to evaluate the occurrence frequency of the current assembled sequence in the filtered reads.
+As the assembly progresses, the sequence becomes longer and may encounter more variant sites, reducing the number of matching sequences.
+If the occurrence frequency of the current assembled sequence falls below the specified error threshold, the tool will stop the assembly.
+Setting a higher error threshold can improve the accuracy of the assembly but may limit the assembled sequence length.
+The default value is recommended, but for datasets with fewer reads, consider lowering this threshold.

 **Boundary**: Default is Auto, which can remove low-quality sequences from short sequences.
 Setting to unlimit will yield the maximum extended result.
 Setting to 0 will remove all low-quality sequences.